seyedali77/Augmented-Reality-Video-Overlay/README.md

 2. **Script File:**

    Ensure that the main Python script (e.g., main.py) contains the provided code that utilizes the target image and video.

+## How It Works
+**ORB Feature Detection:**
+   The script initializes an ORB detector to compute keypoints and descriptors for both the target image and the live webcam    feed.

+**Feature Matching:**
+   A brute-force matcher with k-nearest neighbors (k=2) is used to find good matches between features from the target image     and the webcam frame.
+A ratio test is applied to filter out weak matches.

+**Homography Estimation:**
+   When sufficient matches are found, a homography matrix is computed using RANSAC.
+This matrix maps the target image's         plane onto the corresponding area in the webcam frame.

+**Video Warping & Overlay:**
+   The video frame is warped using the computed homography matrix so that it fits the perspective of the detected target        area.
+Bitwise operations merge the warped video with the live webcam feed, creating the AR effect.

+**Visualization:**
+   For debugging and demonstration, multiple images (original webcam feed, target image, video frame, feature matches,          warped video, augmented output) are stacked into a single display window.